The challenge

 Finance industry

-In order to finance the transition towards more sustainable systems, we must have a common baseline of data.
+For financing the transition towards more sustainable systems, we must have a common baseline of data.

 A common framework can support sustainable investment by the finance industry, informing farm support payments, access to new markets, and ESG reporting.